Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 In either case, when dealing with the sorts of networks that heavily utilize sFlow and would thus need to gather data on and analyze it, there's not usually room for much error.

-Major issues with network throughput can enormously, and negatively, affect performance of applications and availability of applications.
+Major issues with network throughput can enormously, and negatively, affect the performance of applications and availability of applications.

-It's strongly advised to be well versed and familiar with a solid sFlow Collector/Analyzer well before you start having any problems!
+It's strongly advised to be well-versed and familiar with a solid sFlow Collector/Analyzer well before you start having any problems!

-Here's the Best Open Source sFlow Collector and Analyzers
+The Best Open Source sFlow Collector and Analyzers

 Our methodology for selecting SFlow Collectors and software